 August through mid November typically provides the best accessibility to the 220 acres of fossil beds, as the river is at its lowest level during this period.
 We are seasonally on Eastern Daylight Savings Time (through November 5) or Eastern Standard Time.

-Information about the park, directions, admissions fees, and fishing are posted under Visitor Information (at the top left) or questions can be answered by contacting the park.
-The Educator Information button connects to a a redesigned page allowing educators to plan a visit, find descriptions of our school programs and teacher resources, find information about professional development opportunities, information for home schooling, and fill out an on-line group reservation visit request.
+Information about the park, directions, admissions fees, visiting tips, fishing, and more are posted under Visitor Information (at the top left) or questions can be answered by contacting the park.
+The Educator Information button allows educators to plan a visit, find descriptions of our school programs and many teacher resources, find information about professional development opportunities, information for home schooling, and fill out an on-line group reservation visit request.

 360 degree views of the Interpretive Center and Park from etourvision.com